OpGala/UniChat/README.md

 ### Installation

+**The asset depends from UniTask so go at https://github.com/Cysharp/UniTask and follow instruction**

 1. Clone or download the `UniChat` repository.
 2. Place the `UniChat` folder into your Unity project's `Assets` directory.